 If you're planning a special food or fundraising event, submit your event through our online Submission Form.
 Doing this will add your event to the Food Drive calendar and to Life@OSU.

 Each dollar donated counts as four pounds of food towards our Food Drive goal.
 Consequently, cash donations are encouraged.
 Checks should be made payable to and deposited at your local food bank.
 Donations are tax deductible.
 Your local food bank will issue you a receipt for all donations, both food and cash.
 If one is not issued, please ask for one.
-This receipt is for your records and please send send or fax copies of all receipt(s) to Shelly Signs (See contact information located at the bottom left of this page).
-Receipt copies need to be received by Tuesday, March 5 to be included for the university's competition.
+This receipt is for your records and please send send or fax copies of all receipt(s) to Megan Deam (See contact information located at the bottom left of this page).
+Receipt copies need to be received by Tuesday, March 4, 2014 to be included for the university's competition.

 Awards will be given for the top three producing, off-campus OSU sites at the end of the Drive.